Azure-Samples/ms-identity-java-webapi/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
 1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
    Change your portal session to the desired Azure AD tenant.
-1. In the portal menu click on **All services** and choose **Azure Active Directory**.
+1. In the portal menu, click on **All services** and choose **Azure Active Directory**.

 > In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
 These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*

-#### Register the Web Api app (java-webapi)
+#### Register the Web Api app (Java-webapi)

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
-1. Click **New registration** on top.
+1. Click **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `java-webapi`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `Java-webapi`.
    - Change **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
-1. Click on the **Register** button in bottom to create the application.
+1. Click on the **Register** button to create the application.
-1. In the app's registration screen, find the **Application (client) ID** and **Directory (tenant) ID** value and record it for use later.
+1. In the app's registration **Overview** page, find the **Application (client) ID** and **Directory (tenant) ID** value and record it for use later.
 You'll need it to configure the configuration file(s) later in your code.
-1. Click the **Save** button on top to save the changes.
+1. Click the **Save** button to save the changes.
-1. In the app's registration screen, click on the **Certificates & secrets** blade to open the page where we can generate secrets and upload certificates.
+1. In the Application menu blade, click on the **Certificates & secrets** to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, click on **New client secret**:
    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
-1. In the app's registration screen, click on the **API permissions** blade to open the page where we add access to the Apis that your application needs.
+1. In the Application menu blade, click on the **API permissions** to open the page where we add access to the Apis that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, select the **User.Read** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button in the bottom.
-1. In the app's registration screen, click on the **Expose an API** blade to open the page where declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+1. In the Application menu blade, click on the **Expose an API** to open the page where declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
-   - Click `Set` next to the **Application ID URI** to generate a URI thats unique for this app.
+   - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
 1. All Apis have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
 To publish a scope, follow the following steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
           - For **Scope name**, use `access_as_user`.
           - Select **Admins and users** options for **Who can consent?**
-          - For **Admin consent display name** type `Access java-webapi`
+          - For **Admin consent display name** type `Access Java-webapi`
-          - For **Admin consent description** type `Allows the app to access java-webapi as the signed-in user.`
+          - For **Admin consent description** type `Allows the app to access Java-webapi as the signed-in user.`
-          - For **User consent display name** type `Access java-webapi`
+          - For **User consent display name** type `Access Java-webapi`
-          - For **User consent description** type `Allow the application to access java-webapi on your behalf.`
+          - For **User consent description** type `Allow the application to access Java-webapi on your behalf.`
           - Keep **State** as **Enabled**
           - Click on the **Add scope** button on the bottom to save this scope.